Published 29 Aug 2023

 A kitchen operations checklist is a valuable tool for executive chefs, duty managers, or anyone in the food service or hospitality industry.
 It is used to ensure that kitchen procedures are strictly followed by the staff and are completed across different shifts.
 Whether before opening, during service hours, or before closing, a kitchen operations checklist is helpful to any facility that prepares food.
 Regular kitchen walkthroughs help businesses cut down on expenses, improve food safety and quality, and deliver stellar customer service to their guests.
 Kitchen operations checklists are essential in preventing untoward incidents in the kitchen that can lead to food contamination and other public health risks.

 Kitchen operations is the overall management of the kitchen.
-It covers areas such as food quality, safe food handling, kitchen cleaning, staff hygiene, customer service, and inventory.
+It covers areas such as kitchen safety, food quality, safe food handling, kitchen cleaning, staff hygiene, customer service, and inventory.
 Part of kitchen operations is the supervision of standard operating procedures (SOPs) for preparing menu items as well as for opening and closing the kitchen or restaurant.

 The executive chef is responsible for all of the kitchen operations.
 However, all members of the kitchen staff have a share in that responsibility.
 In some cases, the executive chef may also have an assistant who acts as the kitchen manager whenever the executive chef is busy with food quality and safety concerns.